supremepanda/fractal-image-steganography/README.md

 - [Conclusion](#conclusion)

 # TO DO

 - [ ] Data encryption and decryption functions that they are transfer operations between user and API functions will be added soon.
 - [ ] Namification problem of download image will be fixed.

-# IMPORTANT NOTE!!
-This project is only work with ASCII characters for now.
-Otherwise, the server will be response message as "Secret key wrong!"

 # Installation